 This business analysis reflects Disney’s strategic management efforts.
 The company’s generic strategy focuses on developing competitive advantages based on innovation in product development.
 Disney’s intensive strategies are implemented with strategic objectives for maximizing the growth benefits of such innovation.
 For example, the company grows by introducing technologically enhanced products, such as movies for customers in the international market.
 The Walt Disney Company’s generic competitive strategy and intensive growth strategies are aligned for product-focused development.

-The Walt Disney Company’s Generic Strategy for Competitive Advantage (Porter’s Model)
+Walt Disney’s Generic Competitive Strategy (Porter’s Model)

 The Walt Disney Company’s generic competitive strategy pushes for product-focused strategic objectives.
-Such business focus is necessary for supporting product development efforts to differentiate the company from competitors.
+Such a business focus is necessary for supporting product development efforts to differentiate the company from competitors.
 For example, the strategic objective of developing new augmented reality products adds to the uniqueness of the Disney experience.
 Based on this generic strategy, another relevant strategic objective is to strengthen competitive advantages through marketing strategies that reinforce the uniqueness of the company’s brand.
-These marketing strategies are part of Disney’s marketing mix or 4Ps.
-Also, related managerial efforts contribute to the achievement of Disney’s corporate mission and vision statements in the global market for entertainment, mass media, and theme park products.
+These marketing strategies relate to Disney’s marketing mix or 4Ps.
+Also, this generic competitive strategy involves managerial efforts that contribute to the achievement of the goals of Disney’s mission statement and vision statement in the global market for entertainment, mass media, theme/amusement parks, and related products.
 Brand uniqueness helps in achieving industry leadership.
-Considering the differentiation generic competitive strategy in Porter’s model, intensive strategies must involve differentiation to grow the business.
+Considering differentiation as a generic competitive strategy, Disney’s intensive strategies must involve differentiation to grow the business.